sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/) integrates Flask and WTForms making working with forms a joy.

-In [forms.py](https://github.com/pybites/pillow-flask/blob/master/forms.py) I subclass wtforms's Form, read in the logos for the dropdown and added some validations using wtform's `validators`.
+In [forms.py](https://github.com/pybites/pillow-flask/blob/master/forms.py) I subclass wtforms's Form class, read in the logos for the dropdown and add some validations using wtform's `validators`.

-The form is diplayed in `imageform.html` and the `_formhelpers.html` helper in the [templates dir](https://github.com/pybites/pillow-flask/tree/master/templates) which I used from [this wtforms pattern](http://flask.pocoo.org/docs/0.12/patterns/wtforms/).
+The form is diplayed in `imageform.html` and `_formhelpers.html` in the [templates dir](https://github.com/pybites/pillow-flask/tree/master/templates) which I copied from [this wtforms pattern](http://flask.pocoo.org/docs/0.12/patterns/wtforms/).

 ### Flask-SQLAlchemy

 We have covered [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.1/) [before](https://pybit.es/tag/flask-sqlalchemy.html).
-I use it here to store the image parameters in an SQLite DB when logged in.
+I use it here to store the image parameters in a DB when logged in.
 Why not the images?
-Heroku has an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) so they would be lost after a dyno restart (which happens often because I am using the *hobby* version).
-For the same reason Heroku provides [production grade PostgreSQL databases as a service](https://devcenter.heroku.com/articles/sqlite3), nice.
+Heroku has an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) so they would be lost after a dyno restart (which happens often because I am using the *hobby* version now).
+For this same reason Heroku provides [production grade PostgreSQL databases as a service](https://devcenter.heroku.com/articles/sqlite3).

 The SQLAlchemy model code is in [model.py](https://github.com/pybites/pillow-flask/blob/master/model.py) including code under main to recreate the DB.
-Obviously I need to a tool like [Alembic](https://realpython.com/blog/python/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/) to properly handle future migrations.
+Obviously I need to look at a tool like [Alembic](https://realpython.com/blog/python/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/) to properly handle future DB migrations.

 ### Flask